-Freestyle programs are coordinated and choreographed with the help of a private coach and require an additional time and monetary commitment, outside of group lessons.
-If your skater is interested in exploring this form of competing and you wish to learn more about it or to want to inquire about hiring a coach, please chat with our Learn to Skate Director after lessons or via email at email@example.com.
+Freestyle and showcase programs are coordinated and choreographed with the help of a private coach and require an additional time and monetary commitment, outside of group lessons.
+If your skater is interested in exploring this form of competition and you wish to learn more about it or want to inquire about hiring a coach, please chat with our Learn to Skate Director or via email at firstname.lastname@example.org.

 How much does it cost to compete?

 How do we sign up?

-EZ-Registration forms are available at the Learn to Skate Cart.
+EZ-Registration forms will be available at the Learn to Skate Cart by early February.
 Online registration is also available at Sk8Stuff.
 Registration and payment are due TBD.
 Late registration may be accepted with permission from the Ice Director if space allows.